-What is right or wrong, correct or incorrect
+What is right, wrong, correct or incorrect.

-To change what can be changed, to accept what cannot be changed, and to develop the wisdom to know the difference
+To change what can be changed, to accept what cannot be changed, and to develop the wisdom to know the difference.

 Ones are precise, clear, direct, honest and detail-oriented.
 Others may perceive Ones as judgmental, critical, sermonizing or closed-minded.